-A Local Planning Authority is not able impose a condition requiring ecological survey work to be carried out therefore failure to provide ecological/protected species information at the outset can significantly delay the processing of your planning application, and could result in the need for design and layout changes.
+A Local Planning Authority is not able impose a condition requiring ecological survey work to be carried out post-decision, therefore you must provide protected species or protected habitat information at the outset.
+These need to be carried out as it could result in the need for redesign and layout changes.